Executing a Will

 Divorce orders and maintenance claims in favour of an ex-spouse whom the deceased did not make provision for in his or her Will, for example, is a common example of a complication that arises often.
 "The problem is the Executor could suddenly be faced with a massive claim that can quickly eat up the residue in an estate," says Bassuday.

 This is why testators need to ensure their Wills cover for these eventualities as litigation is often the only avenue left to resolve these types of disputes – but this costs money and can push out the process for many months.
 "These types of cases often need to go to the legal route and ultimately further impact the residue of the estate," Bassuday adds.

-Another complication in modern economies relates to life policies – generally these proceeds would accrue outside of the estate unless the estate itself is a beneficiary of the policy.
+Another complication in modern economies relates to life policies – generally, these proceeds would accrue outside of the estate unless the estate itself is a beneficiary of the policy.

 Know your funds

-According to Standard Trust Limited it is important to understand the difference between pension fund nominations and wishes in terms of a Will.
+It’s important to understand the difference between pension fund nominations and wishes in terms of a Will.
 "A lot of people don’t fill in nomination forms for pension funds, or never update them, as they think they are taken care of in a Will – but a pension fund will apply their own rules in terms of what is fair and equitable and that money may end up elsewhere," cautions Bassuday.

 If adequate and skilled executors are not appointed, the Master of the High Court will make an appropriate appointment.
 While small estates of under R250 000 would often not require a special Executor appointed by the Master – estates of R500 000 and more would mostly be required to appoint a specialist as an Executor.

 When appropriate provision has not been made in a Will, family members can complete what is known as a Nomination of Executor to perform this function.
 They would submit that nomination to the Master, who has the power and authority to make such appointment.